 The right intention

-To make a great meal, you need to start with great ingredients, and follow a great recipe.
+To make a great meal, you need to start with great ingredients and follow a great recipe.
 Composting is no different.
 To get a great compost to enrich your vegetable garden you need to make sure you put great things into your composter.
 The idea is to generate a high organic content and great beneficial microorganisms in your compost.
-These microorganisms make nutrients in the soil available to your plants, and the organic matter is rich the building blocks your plants need to create stems, leaves, flowers and fruit.
-It’s the source of life on earth.
+These microorganisms make nutrients in the soil available to your plants, and the organic matter is rich the building blocks your plants need to create stems, leaves, flowers, and fruit.
+It’s the source of life on earth and its benefits.

 The right receptacle